 Excel has a few different formulae that can be used to detect and trim spaces and other unwanted characters, like:

-So learn how to do simple coding in Excel and use these – and other – formulae.
+So learn how to do simple coding in Excel and use these – and other – formulae to clean your data.

-I promise – it will definitely be time well spent!
+I promise – learning these data cleaning techniques will definitely be time well spent!

 Bonus Tip: DataKleenr – Automated Data Cleaning